 The group is aware of its social responsibilities and believes it is crucial for businesses to play a positive role in the communities within which they operate.
-The group's CSI strategy is to focus on education and skills development initiatives and in this way align the transformation of South Africa’s previously disadvantaged individuals with the group's business model.
+The group's CSI strategy is to focus on education and skills development initiatives.

-Significant contributions were made to the organisations and initiatives below.
+Significant contributions were made to the organisations and initiatives mentioned below.

-The Monyetla Project is a registered public benefit organisation with the mission to assist grade 12 learners from previously disadvantaged communities in the Free State, improve their results and afford them opportunities to qualify for bursaries and tertiary education.
+The Monyetla Project is a registered public benefit organisation with the aim to assist grade 12 learners from previously disadvantaged and poor communities in the Free State, improve their results and afford them opportunities to qualify for bursaries and tertiary education.
+This has enabled poor families to break the cycle of poverty.
 The word “monyetla” means “opportunity” in Sesotho.
-The initiative was established in February 2007 and currently offers additional classes for 10 subjects which are presented by one of the most experienced educators the province has to offer.
+The initiative was established in February 2007 and currently offers additional classes for 14 subjects which are presented by some of the most experienced educators the province has to offer.

 Tshepang Educare Trust